btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

-You could also wire up an API or a database.
-Anything that can be containerized or run over the internet.
+You could also wire up an API or a database — anything that can be containerized or run over the internet.
 Flank doesn't care whether the code runs on your infrastructure or ours.

 **Just write code.**